Lifelong Reinforcement Learning with Modulating Masks: Environments

 \subsection{Minigrid}

-Similar to the CT-graph, the Minigrid \cite{gym_minigrid} is a sparse reward, discrete action navigation environment.
-The environment is setup as a grid world (with fast execution) where an agent is required to navigate to goal location.
-It consist of a number of pre-defined grid worlds with several sub-variants defined by changing the random number generator seed.
+Similar to the CT-graph, the Minigrid \citep{gym_minigrid} is a sparse reward, discrete action navigation environment that consists of a number of predefined partially observable tasks with varying levels of complexity.
+The environment is setup as a grid world (with fast execution) where an agent is required to navigate to a goal location while avoiding obstacles such as walls, lava, moving balls, etc. It consist of a number of pre-defined grid worlds with several sub-variants defined by changing the random number generator seed.
 For all Minigrid experiments in this work, the default grid encoding was employed, with each state represented using a tensor of shape $7 \times 7 \times 3$.
 The agent only get a reward slightly under 1 (depending on the number of steps taken as defined in Equation \ref{eqn:minigrid-reward-fn}) when it arrives at the goal location, and a reward of 0 at every other state/time step:

 where $es$ defines the number of steps taken to navigate to the goal (a green color square), $ms$ is the maximum number of steps the agent is allowed to take in an episode.
 For \emph{MG10} curriculum, five pre-defined grid-worlds with two seed instances/variants (seed 860 and 861 was employed) per environment (hence 10 tasks) was employed.
 They are: $\mathrm{SimpleCrossingS9N1}$, $\mathrm{SimpleCrossingS9N2}$, $\mathrm{SimpleCrossingS9N3}$, $\mathrm{LavaCrossingS9N1}$, $\mathrm{LavaCrossingS9N2}$.
 Figure \ref{fig:env-mingrid} presents a visual illustration of the 5 grid worlds from which the tasks are derived.
 Note that when an agent steps a on lava (depicted in orange in the figure), the episode is terminated.